go-gilbert/gilbert/src/content/docs/schema.md

 <h3 class="section-head" id="advanced-example"><a href="#advanced-example">Advanced examples</a></h3>
 <p>
   You can find a good use-case example in <a href="https://github.com/go-gilbert/demo-go-plugins" target="_blank">this demo project</a>.<br />
-  That repo demonstrates usage of mixins and a few built-in plugins for a real-world web-server example.
+  That repo demonstrates usage of mixins and a few built-in actions for a real-world web-server example.
 </p>
 <p><br /></p>